Nikola2444/RISC-V-vector-processor/README.md

-With the introduction of the vector extension to the RISC-V ISA, this option has become even more interesting, because hard work of creating a meaningful set of instructions has already been done in advance and additionally it gives engineers who want to work with it more flexibility because of its open-source nature.
+With the introduction of the vector extension to the RISC-V ISA, this option has become even more interesting, because hard work of creating a meaningful set of instructions has already been done in advance and additionally it gives engineers who want to work with it more flexibility because of its open-source nature .

 Beacuse this project is a work in progress it is susceptible to further changes.